windycom/API/README.md

 - boot.js now run on https

 ###### [2.1] - 2016-06-01
-- Increased size od typed arrays storage to handle retina displays
+- Increased size of typed arrays storage to handle retina displays

 ###### [2.0] - 2016-04-15
 - Completely new version of API based on new Windyty 6.X.X codes